 There are many activities that SBCC does each year besides the competitions.
-These include but may not be limited to image study, member shows including the new member show, participation in international competitions, exhibits, the quad, and our potluck banquets in December and June.
+These include but may not be limited to image study, member shows including the new member showcase, participation in international competitions, exhibits, and our potluck banquets in December and June.

-New Member Show
+New Member Showcase

-At our January 29th meeting we will have a new member showcase where we encourage our new members to introduce themselves by showing some of their photos and describing their photographic interests.
-As a new member, you may show your images in a 3-5 minute presentation in any format you want, digitally, as a video, as a slide show or as prints.
+At our January 26th meeting, we will have a new member showcase, where we encourage our new members to introduce themselves by showing some of their photos and describing their photographic interests.
+As a new member, you may show your images in a 3- to 5-minute presentation in any format you want: digitally, as a video, as a slide show or as prints.
 Please do not be intimidated by this!
 Everyone loves to see what our new members have done and are very supportive.
 Cynde Cusack is the New Member Coordinator and will be organizing this program.
-Please feel free to reach her at cyndecusack@yahoo.com.
+Please feel free to email her.